neondatabase/website/content/docs/guides/branch-restore.md

 POST /projects/{project_id}/branches/{branch_id_to_restore}/restore
 ```

-This endpoint initiates a branch restore operation based on the provided request parameters:
+This endpoint lets you restore a branch using the following request parameters:

 | Parameter              | Type     | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |------------------------|----------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|